ndjinga/freesteam/README.md

 Credit goes to the original authors: John Pye, etc

-Migration from sourceforge to github <https://github.com/qingfengxia/freesteam>, to make it compatible with modern Linux system (version 3.0).
+Migration from sourceforge to github and use of cmake and swig, to make it compatible with modern Linux system (version 3.0).

-Credit goes to Qingfeng Xia
+Credit goes to Qingfeng Xia <https://github.com/qingfengxia/freesteam>

 [License](LICENSE.txt): GPL as original release